Stady8/In-Production-Inventory-PWA/README.md

 **Deployment**
 * Code is pushed from visual studo code to GitHub(Development Brach and Deployment Branch).
-* GitHub has runners attached to the Deployment Branch that automatically push to server and build project to reflect update code on GitHub.
+* GitHub has runners attached to the Deployment Branch that automatically push to server and build project to reflect updated code on GitHub.

 <br><br>